elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/findable-data/topics/4-metadata-standards.md

   - Research support staff (e.g. Data Stewards, Librarians, Research Software Engineers)
   - Research infrastructure personnel

+learning_outcomes:
+  1:
+    outcome: Describe the concept of metadata
+  2:
+    outcome: Understand the pivotal role of metadata in the FAIR principles
+  3:
+    outcome: Identify relevant metadata standards and their use in repositories and datasets
+  4:
+    outcome: Retrieve data from a repository/registries using metadata
+  5:
+    outcome: Assess the richness of a metadata standard and its semantic annotation
+  6:
+    outcome: Explore available tools for working with a specific metadata standard
+  7:
+    outcome: Describe the concept of machine-actionability and validation with a focus on data brokering to a repository of choice

 terms4FAIRskills:
   - subject:
       - uri: 'http://purl.obolibrary.org/obo/T4FS_0000178'